tenkeyless/dart_docs/src/content/effective-dart/design.md

 doesn't know if any code outside of its view is using it.

-### CONSIDER declaring multiple classes in the same library
+### CONSIDER declaring multiple classes in the same library {:#consider-declaring-multiple-classes-in-the-same-library}

 Some languages, such as Java, tie the organization of files to the organization of classes—each file may only define a single top level class.
 Dart does not